vkalaparthy/pwa-offline-budget-tracker/README.md

 You can clone the app from the GitHub repository from https://github.com/vkalaparthy/pwa-offline-budget-tracke to make any improvements or Run the app in Heroku, [here](https://vk-progressive-budget.herokuapp.com/)

-Demo: Note that Budget was $120 before the Network was offline when the transactions were done (one is -75 and other Trans +100)  and everything is correctly refelected after the Network goes to Online.
+Demo: Note that Budget was $120 before the Network was offline when the transactions were done (one is -75 and other one is +100)  and everything is correctly refelected after the Network goes to Online.

 ![demo](./images/BudgetTracker.gif)
 ## License